 Why?
 Because they can go a long way to not only easing symptoms but can be amazingly effective at addressing the underlying causes of our suffering.
 Yoga is one of those practices.

-Many pooh-pooh the idea that yoga can help them with their pelvic pain, many actually, so my intention in writing this is to explain how and why different components within yoga help not only pelvic pain but any medical condition or life situation we may be experiencing.
+Many dismiss the idea that yoga can help them with their pelvic pain, so my intention in writing this is to explain how and why different components within yoga help not only pelvic pain but any medical condition or life situation we may be experiencing.

 Yoga & Yoga Therapy